Authentic Lessons for 21st Century Learning

 50 Minute(s)

-Show slide 34 and let students know that they will now take shots to tell their own story.
-Emphasize that the story will need to be told chronologically, each shot must have a purpose, and they need to use a mix of ten wide, medium, close up, cut in, and cut away shots.
+Show slide 34 and let students know that they will now take a series of shots to tell their own stories.
+Emphasize that their stories must be told chronologically, all shots must have a purpose, and they must use a combination of ten shots including wide, medium, close-up, cut-in, and cutaway shots.

 Extend 2